shamshad-npti/data-analytics/git.md

-# create a new repo
+# Create a New Repo
 ```shell
 $ mkdir test-repo
 $ cd test-repo
 $ git init
 ```

-# add a new file to git
+# Add a New File to Git

 ```shell
 # create a new file